Hangcheng-Zhao/Hangcheng-Zhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year Ph.D. in [quantitative marketing](https://marketing.wharton.upenn.edu/phd-program-in-marketing/) at the [Wharton School](https://www.wharton.upenn.edu/) of University of Pennsylvania.
+I am Hangcheng Zhao, a fourth-year Ph.D. in [quantitative marketing](https://marketing.wharton.upenn.edu/phd-program-in-marketing/) at the [Wharton School](https://www.wharton.upenn.edu/) of University of Pennsylvania.

 I work on pricing and I study the relationship between pricing and information in contemporary markets and in the context of modern techniques.
 I am interested in exploring the potential limitations of this relationship.